Which Two White Paint Colors Go Together?

 When painting more than one surface white, such as trims, walls, and cabinets, it can be tempting to do ye ole mix n’ match.
 However, more so than other colors, white is tricky.

-It’s easy to make a hot mess of it with white’s varying undertones and depths.
+It’s easy to make a hot mess of it with whites, with their varying undertones, temperatures, and depths.
 This is why, with some exceptions, if you’re painting more than one surface white, you could/should use the same white on both (I’ve written a blog post on this, linked at the end of this one).

 Why?